+Guidelines

 The timeline for this challenge is extremely ambitious.
 But the payoff is considerable - ultimate success in this endeavor could mean that your payload is deployed on the lunar surface!

 In order for NASA to meet timelines associated with the Artemis program, it must receive your working prototypes by January 28, 2022.
 NASA wants you to be successful and will be very participatory in this challenge.
 NASA has already each team with the internal feedback garnered by their submissions to the preceding ideation challenge so that teams can see where weaknesses have been identified and react accordingly.
 Additionally, there will be an opportunity during the Phase 1 open submission period to have NASA review your preliminary project plan so that you can strengthen your submission and address any missing elements.